FherStk/AutoCheck/docs/tutorials/student.md

 3. Download the application with the following command: `git clone https://github.com/FherStk/AutoCheck.git`.

 ### Permissions
-For GNU/Linux only.
-In order to work properly under diferent installation scenarios some execution permissions are needed:
+**For GNU/Linux only.** In order to work properly under diferent installation scenarios, some execution permissions are needed:
 1. Go to the web app folder with the following command: `cd AutoCheck/web`.
 2. Give permissions to the startup file with: `chmod +x run.sh`.
 3. Go to the cli app folder with the following command: `cd AutoCheck/cli`.